striblab/strib-styles/source/guide/pages/content/typography.md

 To have a paragraph stand out, use the `.lead` class.

 {% example html %}

 <p class="lead">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer.</p>

 <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
 {% endexample %}

+## Label title

+It is suggested to use a `<figure>` or `<aside>` for things that need labels, but you can also use the `.label` class.
+{% example html %}

+<h3 class="label">Label for this content</h3>

+<p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
+{% endexample %}